Yachtmaster revision module 13 of 20

 • Monitor conditions and forecasts throughout the passage

-Read the full weather and the sailor lesson
+Read the full lesson: Weather and the Sailor

 The Beaufort Scale

 The Beaufort Scale describes wind force from 0 (calm) to 12 (hurricane).
-It links wind speed in knots to the conditions you can observe at sea, such as wave size, whitecaps, spray, and wh...
+It links wind speed to observed sea and land conditions.
+For coastal and offshore passage planning, pay particular...

 • Force 0: Calm (< 1 knot), sea like a mirror